Raw Snickers Bars

 3- Remove the Caramel from the food processor and place aside.

-4- Add the Oat Flour to the food processor with 40g of the Date Caramel and process until combined.
+4- Add the Oat Flour to the food processor with 50g of the Date Caramel and process until combined.
 A sticky nougat dough will come together and hold when you pinch it.
+Add a bit more caramel if it feels too dry.

 6- Use a spoon to spread the remaining Date Caramel evenly over the Oaty nougat base.
 Then sprinkle the salted peanuts over the Caramel, pressing the Peanuts into the Caramel layer, so they stick.